 \subsubsection{Data Collection}

-Our 100 designed tasks cover a diverse manipulation skills (\eg, place, pull, transfer, and pour).
-We collected trajectories using the ALOHA dual-arm teleoperation platform \cite{fu2024mobile}, which includes 657 successful and 4,545 failed trajectories.
-Among these, 4,995 trajectories were gathered from human teleoperation, and the others were collected by executing the tasks with $\pi_{0.5}$ model \cite{black2025pi_}, a leading VLA model, which was fine-tuned on the successful teleoperated samples.
-The distribution of failure types across all collected trajectories is shown in middle part of Figure \ref{fig:1}.
+Our 100 designed tasks cover a diverse set of manipulation skills (\eg, place, pull, transfer, and pour).
+We collected trajectories using the ALOHA dual-arm robot platform \cite{fu2024mobile}, which includes 657 successful and 4,545 failed trajectories.
+Among these, 4,995 trajectories were gathered from human teleoperation, and the others were collected by executing the tasks with $\pi_{0.5}$ model \cite{black2025pi_}, a leading VLA model, which was finetuned on the successful teleoperated samples.
+The distribution of failure types across all collected trajectories is shown in the middle part of Figure \ref{fig:1}.